mikeroyal/Linux-Guide/Glossary.md

 [PipeWire](https://pipewire.org) is a server and user space API to deal with multimedia pipelines.It provides a low-latency, graph based processing engine on top of audio and video devices that can be used to support the use cases currently handled by both pulseaudio and JACK.

+[Proton](https://github.com/ValveSoftware/Proton) is a compatibility layer based on Wine and additional components for Windows games to run on Linux-based operating systems.

 [Pulp](https://pulpproject.org/) is a software repository platform for Fetching, Uploading, Organizing, and Distributing Software Packages.

 Q

+[Qt](https://www.qt.io/) is a cross-platform application development framework for desktop, embedded and mobile.
+Supported Platforms include Linux, MacOS, Windows, Android, and iOS.

 R